Dedication & Preface

 Satan does not create.
 He mimics.
 Christ indwells — Satan occupies.
 Christ brings life to the vessel.
 Satan destroys it when he is finished with it.

-Go back to the man in Mark 5.
-Legion had occupied him so completely that no one could bind him.
-No chains.
-No restraints.
 He lived among the tombs, crying out, cutting himself.
 That is what occupation looks like from the outside.
 And when Jesus, by the finger of Christ cast Legion out, the spirits went straight into a herd of two thousand pigs and drove them violently into the sea.

 And at once Jesus gave them permission.
 Then the unclean spirits went out and entered the swine (there were about two thousand); and the herd ran violently down the steep place into the sea, and drowned in the sea.

-— Mark 5:13 (NKJV)
+— Mark 5:13 (NKJV)Two spirits.

-Two spirits.
 One pattern.

 Christ indwells and restores.
-Satan occupies and destroys.

 Jesus said to them, “Most assuredly, I say to you, before Abraham was, I AM.”

-— John 8:58 (NKJV)

-One Spirit bears many names.
+— John 8:58 (NKJV)One Spirit bears many names:

 Christ.
 The Father.
 Counselor.
 Helper.
 The Word.
 Wisdom.
 The breath of life.
 The true Light.

-So does the other.
+So does the other:

 Satan.
 Legion.
 The Man of Sin.
 Serpent.
 The murderer from the beginning.
 The prince of the power of the air.

-Different names.
-Different contexts.
 One spirit each.

 When Jesus said I am the way, the truth, and the life — that was not the man speaking.
 That was the same Spirit that spoke through Isaiah, through Jeremiah, through every prophet who opened their mouth and said Thus saith the LORD.
 Just as Legion answered his name.

-And before Jesus left, He told us how we would recognize the Spirit of Christ.
+And before Jesus left, he told us how we would recognize the Spirit of Christ.
 The Spirit would come sent in the name of Jesus.

 But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things.

-The Helper.
+— John 14:26 (NKJV)The Helper.
 The Holy Spirit.
 The Father.
 My name.
-Not four different Spirits — just one.
-Christ.

-In My name.
-Not as Me.
-Not instead of Me.
-Sent carrying My name.
-Jesus was not promising that it would literally be Him we are to look out for.
+Jesus was not promising it would literally be him we are to look out for.
 He was promising that the Spirit would arrive wearing a name tag the world could recognize — Jesus.
 The name was not the power.
 The name was the address.
-It told you where the Spirit had been fully present — which vessel had contained Him without measure, which life had demonstrated what full indwelling looked like.
+It told you where the Spirit had been fully present — which life had demonstrated what full indwelling looked like in a yielding vessel.
 Follow that name.
 Look to Jesus.

 Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved.

-There is no other name — because there is no other vessel that fully contained the Spirit without measure.
-The name marks the only address where the full indwelling actually occurred.
+— Acts 4:12 (NKJV)There is no other name — because there is no other vessel that contained the Spirit of Christ only.
+The name marks the only address where that singular indwelling actually occurred.

 For He whom God has sent speaks the words of God, for God does not give the Spirit by measure.